-The high school's central goal is to advance the vision of the Wickliffe City School District, and to do that by creating a positive, engaging learning community that challenges and motivates our students to reach their true potential.
+The Campus of Wickliffe, Upper School's goal is to create a positive, engaging learning community that challenges and motivates our students to reach their true potential.
+We will continue to empower our students to become lifelong learners who learn, lead, and serve in their communities.
 We strive to motivate our students to:

-- Foster a positive school culture that promotes strong and healthy relationships - Adopt a global perspective that fits into a dynamic, shifting, and interconnected world community - Adhere to values of integrity and accountability for behavior and academic success - Develop a life-long passion for learning and problem-solving - Collaborate with all students and staff to reach full potential as contributing members of society
+- Foster a positive school culture that promotes strong and healthy relationships - Provide a safe and caring environment where self-esteem, courage, mutual respect, and responsible behavior are nurtured throughout the school community - Adopt a global perspective that fits into a dynamic, shifting, and interconnected world community - Adhere to values of integrity and accountability for behavior and academic success - Develop a life-long passion for learning and problem-solving - Collaborate with all students and staff to reach full potential as contributing members of society - Utilize emerging technologies and innovations to foster an engaging learning environment - Build positive relationships and foster real and authentic learning experiences